fresheneesz/bip-efficient-bitcoin-vaults/bip-pushoutputstack.md

 Individual scripts could mitigate this by having some kind of validation of the output stack values, and if those values don't validate, separate spend paths could be used.
 However, this would bloat each script and might not be possible in many cases or may only cover a fraction of possible output stack pollution.

-This proposal recommends relying on clearly warning users of this problem so an attacker has a low likelihood of tricking them in a case where this can happen.
-Its likely to be very rare that an attacker could exploit this to steal money, however the griefing possibility is a lot more likely to be possible, if users ignore their software's warnings or if the software omits warnings in this case.
+This proposal recommends that software clearly warn users of this problem in relevant cases so an attacker has a low likelihood of tricking them in a case where this can happen.
+It seems likely to be rare that an attacker could exploit this to steal money, however the griefing possibility is a lot more likely to be possible, if users ignore their software's warnings or if the software omits warnings in this case.

 #### Links inputs and outputs together

 Because this opcode requires specifying specific output IDs, that ties those outputs to the relevant input.
 This might be undesirable in coinjoins or similar constructions that seek to obfuscate the link between sources and destinations.

-#### PROBLEMS
+#### Individually specifying all output IDs

-* If you allow a mechanism to push values on all outputs for a given address, its very likely that two vault inputs will conflict by pushing different values on the output stack for the same output.
+Theoretically, it could be useful to allow a mechanism to push output stack data for all outputs to a given address (without explicitly specifying them).
+However, if you allow a mechanism to push values on all outputs for a given address, its possible that two vault inputs will conflict by pushing different values on the output stack for the same output.
+Such a mechanism would increase the likelihood that unrelated outputs could not be used together in the same transaction.
+That's why this ability was not included in this opcode.

-* Even if its enforced that all outputs for a given address get some output data, what output data they get would not be necessarily checked.
-An attacker could create an output that adds output data when spent (to all the relevant outputs) that are different than intended by the script and might allow circumventing the scripts protections.
+#### Output stack data is dependent on the destination

-  * A way to solve this is to couple this with OP_CD, where OP_CD would specify that the UTXO must be spent to a collection of given output Ids, and those output Ids could be reused in an OP_POS call to ensure that the outputs constrained to are all getting output data from the script.
+There is no mechanism to ensure that output data written to a transaction will result in an output that can be spent.
+This does mean that improperly written scripts could accidentally burn coins.

 ## Copyright